-The DS110DF410 is part of a family of retimer devices differentiated by different VCO frequency ranges.
+The DS125RT410 is part of a family of retimer devices differentiated by different VCO frequency ranges.
 Each device in the retimer family is designed for operation in specific frequency bands and with specific data rate standards.

-The DS110DF410 is designed to lock rapidly to any valid signal present at its inputs.
+The DS125RT410 is designed to lock rapidly to any valid signal present at its inputs.
 It is also designed to detect incorrect lock conditions which can arise when the input data signals are strongly periodic.
-This condition is referred to as "false lock".
-The DS110DF410 discriminates against false lock by using its 25 MHz reference to ensure that the VCO frequency resulting from its internal phase-locking process is correct.
+This condition is referred to as false lock.
+The DS125RT410 discriminates against false lock by using its 25-MHz reference to ensure that the VCO frequency resulting from its internal phase-locking process is correct.

-To determine the correct VCO frequency, the digital circuitry in the DS110DF410 requires some user-supplied information about the expected data rate or data rates.
+To determine the correct VCO frequency, the digital circuitry in the DS125RT410 requires some user-supplied information about the expected data rate or data rates.
 This information is provided by writing several device registers using the SMBus.

-8.4 Device Functional Modes
+7.4 Device Functional Modes

-8.4.1 SMBus Master Mode and SMBus Slave Mode
+7.4.1 SMBus Master Mode and SMBus Slave Mode

-In SMBus master mode the DS110DF410 reads its initial configuration from an external EEPROM upon power-up.
-A description of the operation of this mode appears in a separate application note.
+In SMBus master mode the DS125RT410 reads its initial configuration from an external EEPROM upon power-up.
+A description of the operation of this mode appears in the DS100DF410EVK, DS110DF410EVK, DS125DF410EVM User's Guide (SNLU126).

-Some of the pins of the DS110DF410 perform the same functions in SMBus master and SMBus slave mode.
-Once the DS110DF410 has finished reading its initial configuration from the external EEPROM in SMBus master mode it reverts to SMBus slave mode and can be further configured by an external controller over the SMBus.
-There are two pins that provide unique functions in SMBus master mode.
-These are as follows:
+Some of the pins of the DS125RT410 perform the same functions in SMBus master and SMBus slave mode.
+Once the DS125RT410 has finished reading its initial configuration from the external EEPROM in SMBus master mode it reverts to SMBus slave mode and can be further configured by an external controller over the SMBus.
+The following two pins provide unique functions in SMBus master mode:

-- ALL DONE - READ EN
+- ALL DONE - READ\EN